 Given the eventual emergence of resistance that occurs with single agent EGFR TKIs we are also evaluating combination partner drugs with furmonertinib to treat or prevent resistance to third-generation EGFR TKIs.
-We are evaluating the use of furmonertinib in combination with ICP-189, a SHP2 (SHP2i), in collaboration with Beijing InnoCare Pharma Co., Ltd. (Innocare).
+We are evaluating the use of furmonertinib in combination with ICP-189, a SHP2 (SHP2i), in collaboration with Beijing InnoCare Pharma Tech Co., Ltd. (InnoCare).
 SHP2 is a protein tyrosine phosphatase that has an important role in the signaling pathways downstream of EGFR and other receptor tyrosine kinases (RTKs) that have been implicated in resistance such as the mesenchymal epithelial transition factor receptor (MET) tyrosine kinase.
 We believe this therapeutic combination may not only further inhibit signaling pathways downstream from EGFR resulting in enhanced tumor shrinkage, but may also prevent the emergence of resistance due to signaling through other RTKs.
-We have submitted an Investigational New Drug Application (IND) to the NMPA's Center for Drug Evaluation for a Phase 1b trial designed to evaluate the safety, pharmacokinetics and preliminary efficacy of the furmonertinib-ICP-189 combination in EGFRm NSCLC involving classical mutations and anticipate identifying a combination dose in for study in an expansion cohort in patients previously treated with a third-generation EGFR TKI with potential proof of concept in second-line classical EGFRm NSCLC in .
+We have submitted an Investigational New Drug Application (IND) to the NMPA's Center for Drug Evaluation for a Phase 1b trial designed to evaluate the safety, pharmacokinetics and preliminary efficacy of the furmonertinib-ICP-189 combination in EGFRm NSCLC involving classical mutations and anticipate enrolling the first patient in 2024 for study in an expansion cohort in patients previously treated with a third-generation EGFR TKI with potential proof of concept in second-line classical EGFRm NSCLC in 2026, and 2027 in a planned EGFR-TKI naïve first-line therapy cohort.
 In addition, we are assessing the use of furmonertinib in combination with other novel agents as potential anti-cancer treatments with the intent to initiate additional combination studies in the future.